dnlrsr/subarr/README.md

 - [Subscribarr](https://github.com/jschaufuss/subscribarr) active, but while it includes YouTube playlists, it seems to be generic *arr video management (includes Sonarr & Radarr). _However, I believe this is based on RSS feeds_
 - [MetaTube](https://github.com/JVT038/MetaTube) seemingly inactive?
 Also seems to just do videos, not playlists
 - [ytdl-sub](https://github.com/jmbannon/ytdl-sub) active, but no UI
+- [Tubarr](https://github.com/TubarrApp/Tubarr) active? but also no UI (also claims to be "pre-pre-pre-alpha" in the README)
 - [Tube Archivist](https://github.com/tubearchivist/tubearchivist) active, but also seems to be based on yt-dlp
 - [DireDireCrocs's Youtubarr](https://github.com/DireDireCrocs/Youtubarr) active (only recently created), uses the full YouTube API and is intended for music videos & [Lidarr](https://lidarr.audio/) integration
 - [Ytmdl](https://github.com/deepjyoti30/ytmdl) seeimingly inactive?
 Also seems to rely on youtube-dl and be music video specific